5:120 Employee Ethics; Conduct; and Conflict of Interest

 All District employees are expected to maintain high standards in their school relationships, to demonstrate integrity and honesty, to be considerate and cooperative, and to maintain professional and appropriate relationships with students, parents, staff members, and others.
+In addition, the Code of Conduct for Illinois Educators, adopted by the Illinois State Board of Education is incorporated by reference in this policy.
 Any employee who sexually harasses a student or otherwise violates an employee conduct standard will be subject to discipline up to and including dismissal.

 The following employees must file a “Statement of Economic Interests” as required by the Illinois Governmental Ethics Act:

-- Have supervisory responsibility for 20 or more employees;
+- Any employee having supervisory authority for 20 or more employees; and

-- Are required to hold an administrative or chief school business official endorsement;
+- Any employee in a position that requires an administrative or chief school business official endorsement.

 Ethics and Gift Ban